Netflix plan seen as no big threat to content delivery firms

-Shares of Limelight Networks Inc, Akamai Technologies Inc and Level 3 Communications Inc fell on Tuesday after Netflix said it would slowly shift its video streaming traffic to its internal network.
+Shares of Limelight Networks Inc (LLNW.O), Akamai Technologies Inc (AKAM.O) and Level 3 Communications Inc (LVLT.N) fell on Tuesday after Netflix said it would slowly shift its video streaming traffic to its internal network.

 Content delivery network (CDN) companies help media websites such as Netflix stream videos over the Internet using less-congested routes, enabling them to reach consumers faster.